All the Reasons Things Are Going Very Poorly for WeWork This Week

 He’s also tried to buy smaller stakes in buildings that WeWork planned to lease, only for the company’s board to stop him.
 In another unusual move, Neumann received a $7 million loan from his company and sold $700 million of shares in July.

-The CEO has further wielded outsized voting power for board decisions and at one time held 2.4 million class A shares, 113 million class B shares, and 1.1 million class C shares.
+The CEO has further wielded outsize voting power for board decisions and at one time held 2.4 million Class A shares, 113 million Class B shares, and 1.1 million Class C shares.
 On Friday, WeWork tried to assuage investors by reducing Neumann’s control, partly by halving the number of votes allotted to another class of special stocks he owns.
 Even so, he will still be in control of a majority of shareholder votes.
-The company has also stated that Neumann will not be allowed to sell any shares for the first year after the IPO, and will only be able to sell 10 percent of his stake in the second and third years.
+The company has also stated that Neumann will not be allowed to sell any shares for the first year after the IPO and will only be able to sell 10 percent of his stake in the second and third years.